infn-datacloud/webapp-rgw/docs/contrib/gitlab-ci.md

 ## Kubernetes

-When pushing on the `dev` or `main` branches, the last step of the pipeline will trigger a restart of the Kubernetes test deployment, which will automatically pull the `latest-dev` images.
+When pushing to `dev` and `main` branches, the pipeline triggers a restart of the Kubernetes test deployment, which will automatically pull the `latest-dev` images and reload the services.

 The testbed deployment is located at https://cloud-vm22.cloud.cnaf.infn.it.